Vivado Accelerator Flow

 • Use xmutil or dfx-mgr to load the application bitstream

-• Start their application software
+• Start your application software

 Example